fastify/fastify/docs/LTS.md

    [https://github.com/fastify/fastify/releases](https://github.com/fastify/fastify/releases).

 1. Major releases will receive security updates for an additional six months from the release of the next major release.
-After this period is expired, we will still review and release security fixes as long as they are provided by the community and they do not violate other constraints, e.g. minimum supported Node.js version.
+After this period we will still review and release security fixes as long as they are provided by the community and they do not violate other constraints, e.g. minimum supported Node.js version.